 Having a weekly meal plan delivered to your inbox will prevent the “what’s for dinner” dilemma, and most importantly, the step-by-step meal prep sheet will tell you exactly when to take the chicken out to thaw.

-Depending on the time of day you’re reading this, you might be tempted to leave it on the counter to defrost while you go about your day- DON’T!
+Depending on the time of day you’re reading this, you might think about simply leaving it on the counter to defrost while you go about your day- DON’T!

 Leaving chicken at room temperature can be unsafe and cause illness, so it’s not a good idea.